Abdul Aziz(1830-1876), Sultan of Turkey

 Sitter associated with 7 portraits

-Born in Istanbul, Aziz received an Ottoman education but was an admirer of the material advancements being made in the West.
-Aziz reigned in Turkey between 1861 and 1876, during which time he developed good diplomatic relations with France and Great Britain.
-In 1867, he was the first Ottoman sultan to visit Western Europe, including a visit to England, where he was honoured by Queen Victoria by being made a Knight of the Garter by Queen Victoria.
-Aziz is recognised for his work in modernising the Ottoman Navy; by 1875, it ranked as the third largest navy in the world after those of the British and French.
-Under his rule there were developments in the Ottoman railroad network.
-Sirkeci Train Station in Istanbul, terminus of the Orient Express, was built during his reign.
+Born in Istanbul, Aziz was the son of Mahmud II.
+He was the thirty-second Sultan of Turkey reigning between 1861-1876, succeeding his brother Abdulmecid I. During this time, he developed good diplomatic relations with France and Britain.
+In 1867, he visited Europe, the first Ottoman sultan to do so.
+This included a visit to London where he was honoured by Queen Victoria by being made a Knight of the Garter.
+Aziz became recognised for his modernisation of the Ottoman Navy, which by 1875, ranked as the third largest navy in the world after Britain and France.
+Aziz also oversaw developments in the Ottoman railroad network; Sirkeci Train Station in Istanbul, terminus of the Orient Express, was built during his reign.

 chromolithograph, published in Vanity Fair 30 October 1869